 Basis of Presentation.
-The Consolidated Financial Statements and related disclosures as of March 31, 2019, and for the three months ended March 31, 2019 and 2018, are unaudited, pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC").
-The December 31, 2018, Consolidated Balance Sheet data was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America ("U.S.").
+The Consolidated Financial Statements and related disclosures as of June 30, 2019, and for the three and six months ended June 30, 2019 and 2018, are unaudited, pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC").
+The December 31, 2018 Consolidated Balance Sheet data was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America ("U.S.").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") have been condensed or omitted pursuant to such rules and regulations.
 In our opinion, these financial statements include all adjustments (consisting only of normal recurring adjustments) necessary for the fair statement of the results for the interim periods.
-These financial statements should be read in conjunction with the financial statements include in our Annual Report for the year ended December 31, 2018, filed on Form 10-K with the SEC on February 22, 2019.
-The results of operations for the three months ended March 31, 2019, are not necessarily indicative of the results to be expected for the full year.
+These financial statements include all on Form 10-K with the SEC on February 22, 2019.
+The results of operations for the three and six months ended June 30, 2019 are not necessarily indicative of the results to be expected for the full year.
 Unless the context otherwise requires, all references to "Amkor," "we," "us," "our" or the "company" are to Amkor Technology, Inc. and our subsidiaries.

 Use of Estimates.
 The Consolidated Financial Statements have been prepared in conformity with U.S. GAAP, using management's best estimates and judgments where appropriate.
 These estimates and judgments affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
-The estimates and judgments will also affect the reported amounts for certain revenues and expenses during the reporting period.
+The estimates and judgments will also affect the reported amounts for certain revenues and expenses during period.
 Actual results could differ materially from these estimates and judgments.